geotrip/AtollIslandsInGEE/README.md

 return ndsv.clip(roi)
 };
 ```

-Also note that both the Landsat 8 and Landsat 7 NDSV code snippets are fuctions, and thus must be called on the image object (which contains the required bands) to produce an NDSV image.
+Also note that both the Landsat 8 and Landsat 7 NDSV code snippets are functions, and thus must be called on the image object (which contains the required bands) to produce an NDSV image.
 As this is generally done after your image collection has been reduced to a single image (i.e. your final composite) you do not need to use .map() (though you could if you wanted to apply NDSV to every image in a collection).
 Instead, it is simply called like so:

 ```javascript
 var nd = toNDSVLS7(image)